cyberyom/MFTAnalyzer/README.md

 # MFTAnalyzer

-MFTAnalyzer is a powerful tool designed for [describe the main purpose or functionality of your tool].
-It's built with [mention the technologies used, if relevant] and is perfect for [describe the target audience or typical use cases].
+MFTAnalyzer is a powerful tool designed for parsing and displaying metadata relavant to an MFT file.
+It also has the abilities to directly work with disk images for various tasks such as file carving and more.
+It's built with python 3.11.6 and is perfect for analyzing MFT files, as well as using MFT information to do other actions.

 ## Features

-- **Feature 1:** Description of feature 1.
-- **Feature 2:** Description of feature 2.
+- **Feature 1:** By simply passing the tool an MFT file, it will generate tables for all relavant data from each and every MFT entry found.
+(COMPLETE)
+- **Feature 2:** By passing the <-s> flag, one will be able to search for specific file entries, using the file name as the search term.
+(COMPLETE)
-- **Feature 3:** Description of feature 3.
+- **Feature 3:** Tool is able to recreate file structure of whole disk, or specific folders.
+(NOT STARTED)
-- More features listed here.
+- **Feature 4:** Tool is capable of carving files in the MFT.
+For resident files, it just pulls the data from the MFT.
+For non-resident files, it will need to have a disk image passed, so the file can be carved.
+- **Feature 5:** This tool has multiple options for exporting results.
+Currently, you can export tables to a txt file, or export results to a CSV file.
+- **More to come...**

 ## Getting Started